 In Oakland, a conviction for speed exhibition can result in up to 90 days in the county jail, a fine of at least $500, two years of probation, or a combination of these penalties.
 However, individuals may be able to serve any jail sentences imposed on non-consecutive, non-workdays.
 Furthermore, people may face the impoundment of their vehicles and court-ordered community service hours.

-A conviction for exhibition of speed can also result in two points on the person’s license, which remain for ten years and can contribute to a license suspension for as long as six months.
+A conviction for automobile exhibition can also result in two points on the person’s license, which remain for ten years and can contribute to a license suspension for as long as six months.
 As a result of these points, motor vehicle insurance rates are likely to increase and remain at increased rates for years.

 Common Examples of Exhibition of Speed Violations

 One common scenario in Oakland that often results in criminal charges for speed violation exhibitions is a sideshow.
 These “automobile exhibitions” result in large crowds of people gathering to see illegal driving demonstrations on neighborhood streets and parking lots.
 Sideshows can involve hundreds of participants and their vehicles, as well as onlookers.